mephi42/ida-kallsyms/README.md

 # build-vmlinux

-Script for building a Linux Kernel similar to a specified one.
+Script for building and extracting additional information from a Linux Kernel that is similar to the one being analyzed.
+It produces `vmlinux.like.json` file, that is automatically picked up by `ghidra-kallsyms.py`.

 ## Usage

 * `git clone https://github.com/mephi42/ida-kallsyms.git`
 * `ida-kallsyms/build-vmlinux --like vmlinux`
+* Use `ghidra-kallsyms.py` as described above.